Veronica Guerin: Aftermath

 In 1997, while acting as a Garda witness, Bowden named Patrick "Dutchy" Holland in court as the man he supplied the gun to, and hence suspected of shooting Guerin.
 Holland was never convicted of the murder, and he denied the accusation until his death in June 2009 while in prison in the UK.

 In November 1998, after evidence from Bowden and others, Paul "Hippo" Ward was convicted of the murder and sentenced to life in prison as an accomplice, because he had disposed of the murder weapon and the motorbike.
 This conviction was later overturned on appeal.

 Brian Meehan fled to Amsterdam with Traynor (who later escaped to Portugal).
 After the court dismissed additional evidence from Bowden, Meehan was convicted on the testimony of gang member turned state's witness Russell Warren, who had followed Guerin's movements in the hours before the murder, and then called Meehan on a mobile phone with the details.
 Meehan was convicted of murdering Guerin, and sentenced to life imprisonment.
 He is the only individual serving a life sentence for his role in the murder.

 John Gilligan left Ireland the day before Guerin was murdered, on a flight to Amsterdam.
 He was arrested 12 months later in the United Kingdom trying to board a flight for Amsterdam after a routine search of his baggage revealed $500,000 in cash.
 Claiming it was the proceeds of gambling, he was charged with money laundering.
 After a three-year legal battle, he was extradited to Ireland on 3 February 2000.
 Tried and acquitted of Guerin's murder, he was later convicted of importing 20 tonnes of cannabis and sentenced to 28 years in prison, reduced to 20 years on appeal.

 Pursued by CAB, in January 2008, Gilligan made a court appearance in an attempt to stop the Irish State from selling off his assets.
 He accused Traynor of having ordered Guerin's murder without his permission.
 Despite the presiding judge's attempt to silence Gilligan, he continued to blame a botched Gardaí investigation and planted evidence as the reason for his current imprisonment.
 Traynor had fled to Portugal after Guerin's murder, and having been on the run from British authorities since 1992, resided mainly in Spain and the Netherlands from 1996 onwards.
 After a failed extradition from the Netherlands in 1997, which brought Meehan back to Ireland, in 2010 Traynor was arrested after a joint UK SOCA/Regiokorpsen operation in Amsterdam.

 Traynor, as of 2013, was living in Kent, England after serving time in an English prison.
-Traynor passed away in 2021 of cancer.
+Traynor died in 2021 of cancer.

 Turley remarried in 2011.
 Guerin and Turley's son, Cathal Turley, relocated to Dubai and, as of 2021, manages an Irish pub at the Dubai World Trade Centre.